The Key stylistic differences of English Jewellery: Georgian, Victorian and Edwardian.

 The Arts and Crafts Movement 1880-1920

-This was a reaction again machine made jewellery and emphasised hand crafted Jewellery.
-There were less gemstones and a move towards less expensive materials designed in more innovative ways; enamelling developed in the arts and crafts movement.
-This saw the beginning of Jewellery retailers such as Tiffany and Co and Liberty’s working with individual crafts people.
+This was a reaction again to machine-made jewellery and emphasised hand-crafted jewellery.
+There were fewer gemstones and a move towards less expensive materials designed more innovatively; enamelling developed in the arts and crafts movement.
+This saw the beginning of Jewellery retailers such as Tiffany and Co and Liberty's working with individual craftspeople.
 The designer Rene Lalique is synonymous with this historical design period and combined insects, butterflies and birds with the female form to make many designs.

 The Art Deco Period 1910-1937

-The art deco period has endured in popularity more than any other design period.
+The Art Deco period has endured in popularity more than any other design period.
 Designs from this period continue to look modern despite being over 100 years old.
 These designs were in stark contrast to the flowing, nature-themed designs of the art nouveau and arts and crafts movements.
 The designs are geometric and symmetrical.
 They were elongated and angular.
-The Jewellery was bolder, onyx was combined with jade, coral with pearls; designers combined colours in new and exciting ways.
-Platinum was in short supply so white gold was used instead.
+The jewellery was bolder; onyx was combined with jade, coral with pearls; designers combined colours in new and exciting ways.
+Platinum was in short supply, so white gold was used instead.
 Influences came from Egypt, India and Persia: designs featured flowers, pagodas and temples.
-There was innovation in both diamond cutting and in setting, diamonds were cut in rhombic shapes and triangles and these were favoured above the more traditional shapes.
+There was innovation in diamond cutting and setting; diamonds were cut in rhombic shapes and triangles, favoured above the more traditional shapes.
 These contrasted with the femininity and delicacy of the diamond setting of the Edwardian period.
 These were strong and bold designs.

-It is interesting to examine how styles of Jewellery evolved from one period to the next and how they related to what was going on historically and politically.
-When looked at from a distance like this we can see how the pendulum in taste and style moves back and forth.
-The way the art deco designs responded to the war and the style of the art nouveau period, with bolder designs and how the mid Victorian era's austere style responded to the more flowery sentimental taste of the preceding years.
+It is interesting to examine how jewellery styles evolved from one period to the next and how they related to what was happening historically and politically.
+When looked at from a distance like this, we can see how the pendulum in taste and style moves back and forth, how the Art Deco designs responded to the war and the style of the Art Nouveau period, with bolder designs and how the mid-Victorian era's austere style responded to the more flowery sentimental taste of the preceding years.

 References: